 Are Kerosene Fumes Harmful?

 Yes, kerosene fumes are harmful.
-Inhalation of kerosene fumes could result in dizziness, drowsiness, and headaches after a short period.
-Inhaling kerosene fumes could cause neurological or kidney damage in the long term.
+Inhaling them can cause dizziness, drowsiness, and headaches after a short period.
+Inhaling them can also cause neurological or kidney damage in the long term.
 Breathing in large amounts of kerosene could also result in coma, loss of muscle control, and heart and lung problems.
 So, while kerosene might be safe to touch, it is toxic to inhale or ingest and can be hazardous.

 Can You Get Carbon Monoxide Poisoning From a Kerosene Heater?